 when it comes to collecting delinquent taxes.
 If your business is behind on Florida Sales Tax, Reemployment Tax or Corporate Income Tax it is best to proactively address the situation as quickly as possible.
 Otherwise, the FL-DOR will refer your case to a collection attorney.
 Once this happens you are likely out of options.

 for a business to pay back the tax due.
-In certain cases, Florida will allow installment agreements in 12-month intervals that can be renewed each year.
+In certain cases, Florida will allow installment agreements in 6 to 12-month intervals that can be renewed each year.
 Of course, this depends on your tax compliance moving forward.

 You may be asked to pay as much as 25% of the total due up front as a down payment